MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 1. Change the method to POST
 2. Set the Body to Raw and JSON(application/json)
 3. Type in the JSON for the new customer in the input area
-4. Click Send then check the response is the new id
+4. Click Send then check the Params tab for the new id

+Note: this would normally be done in React by JS code to send via Ajax after completing the form with new details.